drj11/drj11.github.io/its-the-racism-dur.md

 It's that it's now okay to be racist.
-And after persecution on the basis of race, comes persecuation of the basis of religion, gender, sexuality, disability, and trade union membership.
+And after persecution on the basis of race, comes persecution of the basis of religion, gender, sexuality, disability, and trade union membership.
 The Universal Declaration of Human Rights is a two-edged sword.
 It is both a rallying banner for liberal freedoms,